 Tool Room Furnaces / Laboratory Furnaces

 Today's requirements for toolroom and laboratory furnaces are evolving since heat treaters are increasingly required to meet industry standards such as AMS 2750E (aircraft) and CQI-9 (automotive) to obtain NADCAP certification.
-Scaling on heat treated parts, spare parts availability and operator safety are other challenges that our customers are facing.
+Temperature uniformity on heat treated parts, spare parts availability and operator safety are other challenges that our customers are facing.
 Please contact our specialist if you have questions.

 Keith and Recco have been supplying furnaces built in the USA for over 60 years.
 Today Recco is merged with Keith Company and is marketed under the Keith label.
 Applications for tool room and lab furnaces (small industrial furnaces) include metal heat treating, hardening, tempering (annealing/drawing), ceramics firing and decorating, wax burn-out, copper enameling, mold heating, crucible melting of non-ferrous metals, ashing, assaying, and many more uses too numerous to list here.

 The Keith Standard 2250F Rated Cress Bench Top Assaying Furnace comes in a variety of model sizes and configurations.
 The Assaying Heat Treat Furnaces are used primarily for heat treating metal, precious metal melting and assaying as well as all types of testing.

 The special features of these assaying furnaces are resistance coil wire elements protected by high temperature embedding cement and a clear air exhaust system located on the back of the furnace.